Regulators deny quick approval of new Great Lakes pipeline

 The project "involves important factual, policy and legal issues best resolved through a proceeding that includes discovery, comprehensive testimony and evidence to provide a robust record,” the commission said in a statement.
 It scheduled a public hearing for Aug.
 24.

-Enbridge's argument that the commission didn't need to conduct an extensive study of the plan drew opposition from Michigan Attorney Dana Nessel and numerous members of the public who submitted written comments and spoke during the online meeting.
+Enbridge's argument that the commission didn't need to conduct an extensive study of the plan drew opposition from Nessel and numerous members of the public who submitted written comments and spoke during the meeting.

 “Enbridge has already shown that they cannot be trusted,” said Sean McBrearty of the environmental coalition Oil & Water Don't Mix.
 The public service commission, he said, “must thoroughly study this proposal and its potential impacts on our water and climate before making their final ruling.”

-Enbridge spokesman Ryan Duffy said Enbridge “respects the Michigan Public Service Commission's decision and we look forward to the next steps in the regulatory process.”
+Enbridge spokesman Ryan Duffy said the company “respects the Michigan Public Service Commission's decision and we look forward to the next steps in the regulatory process.”

-The commission made its decision as Nessel's office and Enbridge prepared to face off in a state courtroom over a judge's temporary order last week to shut down the existing Line 5 pipes because of recently discovered damage to a support anchor.
+During the court hearing, Enbridge urged Jamo to let Line 5 reopen, saying state governments have no authority to regulate interstate pipelines.
+That power rests with the federal Pipeline and Hazardous Materials Safety Administration, which has concluded that one of the dual pipes can operate safely, attorney David Coburn said.

-Circuit Judge James Jamo was scheduled to hear arguments Tuesday on whether to extend the order or allow oil to resume flowing through the pipes.
+Nessel's case “is based on fear, not facts,” Coburn said.
+“And her fear is not warranted by the facts here.”